pivotal/docs-tap/scc/git-auth.hbs.md

 1. Gather public keys from the provider, for example, GitHub:

-    ```bash
+    ```console
     ssh-keyscan github.com > ./known_hosts
     ```

-1. Create the Kubernetes secret by using the contents of the files in the first step:
+2. Create the Kubernetes secret by using the contents of the files in the first step:

     ```yaml
     apiVersion: v1